-The sight of your gums bleeding can be pretty overwhelming – not to mention, alarming.
+The sight of your bleeding gums can be pretty overwhelming – not to mention, alarming.
 There are several possible causes of bleeding gums, from changing your oral care routine to a side effect of pregnancy.
 However, it could also be gum disease.
 Plaque might be starting to build up on your teeth and cause infection.
 If left unattended, it could lead to symptoms of gingivitis and then escalate to more troubling dental issues.

 So, do you need to see your dentist right away?

 Sometimes, the best remedy for bleeding gums is a good dental care routine.
 Take the slight bleeding as a sign that you need to step up your oral care game.
 Over time, it might make your gums feel better.

 We encourage you to improve your gum health by following the oral care tips listed below.

 Brush your teeth twice a day to remove the layer of bacteria on your teeth.
 We know it sounds counter intuitive, but remember that healthy gums don’t bleed when you brush your teeth.
 Bleeding might just be your gums’ way of telling you that it’s time to stop being sloppy with your dental care routine.
 It’s time you brushed your teeth regularly.

 We also recommend flossing as it reaches and removes bacteria from the grooves of your teeth, preventing plaque build-up.